leadership

 Mary Ann Bell joined the Second Helpings board in 2020 and has been Board President since 2022.

-She is a CPA from Pittsburgh who spent 30 years at the H.J.
+Bell is a CPA from Pittsburgh who spent 30 years at the H.J.
 Heinz Company, Kraft Heinz, and WESCO International in various finance leadership roles, including business planning, strategy, and investor relations.
-In 2016, she was honored by the Pennsylvania Diversity Council with a Most Powerful and Influential Woman Award, and in 2024, she was named the Beaufort Deanery Catholic Woman of the Year.
+In 2013, she received the H. J. Heinz Chairman’s Award for Integrity, and in 2016, was honored by the Pennsylvania Diversity Council with a Most Powerful and Influential Woman Award.
+In 2024, she was named the Beaufort Deanery Catholic Woman of the Year.

 ALAN GEORGE